stevecondylios/simple_forex/README.md

 # SimpleForex

-You already know how to convert between currencies and all you need to do is get the exchange rate data.

-And that part's easy, right..?

-This gem lets you fetch exchange rates for ~170 currencies (a total of ~14,000 imputed currency pairs) for free, on an hourly frequently (sufficient for most, but not all, use cases), and takes only about 5 minutes to set up.
+This ruby gem lets you fetch exchange rates for ~170 currencies (a total of ~14,000 imputed currency pairs) for free, on an hourly frequently (sufficient for most, but not all, use cases), and takes only about 5 minutes to set up.

 The usage instructions below show how to create a currencies table, run a rake task to update the exchange rates, and use `convert()` to convert between currencies inside your application.
+Total time to implementation should be ~5 minutes.

 ## Installation